Four Pillars of Safety

 And give yourself a grade on how strong that pillar is.
-Or maybe you've been using training through Vivid Learning systems and you're feeling really solid about it.
+Or maybe you've been using training through HSI Learning systems and you're feeling really solid about it.

 And you're really shoring up the strength of that pillar.
 And then we look at hazard identification and how we're doing audits.
 And often times, this is where a lot of safety professionals spend a lot of their time because this is where those arterial bleeds are in safety.
 And that wasn't intended to be a pun.
 But when things are going sideways, this is often what gets our attention very quickly for us to react to.

 And so, we maybe doing that on a daily basis or we have a lot of these things scheduled where we are finding hazards and we are correcting them.
 And so, you can maybe look at the strength of that pillar and say, how are we doing here?

 And maybe that one for your organization is really strong.
 And then we look at this behaviors area and we think, how do we measure it even?
 What do we look for?
 And maybe you are doing incident tracking.
 Maybe you're having an idea of what kinds of incidents are happening or near-misses in your work environment, or maybe you're looking at your worker's compensation data, or maybe you've done a safety climate survey to quantify in some way how you would shore up and look at the strength of this particular pillar.
 And then you can give yourself a grade for it.